 You’ve heard the old saying, “Honesty is the best policy.”
 However, the rising dishonesty in the employment sector suggests this virtue has gone missing.
 Resume fraud started with slight exaggerations and small white lies in yesteryears.
 But job applicants today have gone beyond all prior limits with resume fraud thanks to the advent of high-tech scams.

-Indeed, lying on a resume isn’t a crime.
-However, some job seekers are taking it one step further by using technology scams to back up their false claims.
+Some job seekers are even taking lying one step further by using technology scams to back up their false claims.
 Online services such as Fake Resume and CareerExcuse seem to be making the most of this trend.
 By offering “powerful underground guides” and showing job seekers how to “fill the gaps in your employment history,” these websites promise to help applicants add experience to their resume, rig their resume so it’s picked by top HR software programs that screen resumes, get fake references and so on.
 But that doesn’t mean it’s ethical to do.
 Plus, for the businesses that fall victim to resume fraud, there are real consequences.

 Here are some ways resume fraud can impact your business if you hire someone who has lied on their resume.